 - You’re working on a bike tank, pillars, or door handles

-- You only want to improve gloss a little
+- You only want to lift the gloss a little

 - You want to polish the whole car